Advocating for Better Kidney Care for All

 In 2021 Bill became a transplant ambassador.
 He did so out of a sense of obligation, having received world class care and extraordinary kindness, but he joined the organization for another reason.

-While Bill was being worked up for transplant, a Transplant Ambassador reached out.
+A Transplant Ambassador reached out to him while Bill underwent evaluation for transplant.
 That 1-hour conversation changed everything.
 For those who have never experienced CKD, especially end stage, the experience is terrifying.
 Between long bouts of denial, depression, and poor health, a person can fall into a state of absolute hopelessness.
 The ambassador that worked with Bull became a lifeline to the other side.
 Now, after recovering from his own journey, Bill has become that lifeline, helping people cross that river as a TAP ambassador.

 Bill and Catherine have now returned to the active, adventurous life that had been denied them for several years, enjoying cottage life, travel and family and friends.
 As a former business leader and veteran videographer Bill stays busy and connected.
 But how do you thank someone for saving your life.
 Here’s how, live everyday to the fullest.